 Although interstate sales and arbitrage are real possibilities, they are unlikely to be sufficiently common to undermine the beneficial effects of the jurisdiction-in-place-of-purchase rule for two reasons.
-First, outside the northeast, most people live too far from state borders to make cross-border purchases practical.
-In the northeast, there are several large citiesincluding New York, Philadelphia, and Washington, D.C.-located near state borders, so interstate travel for consumer purchases is plausible in these areas.
-In the west, however, most large cities-including Los Angeles, Houston, and Phoenix-are over a hundred miles from the nearest state border.
-Cross-border travel for lower prices is therefore implausible.
-Second, price differentials are likely to be small.
-The studies cited above suggest that prices differences are likely to be 1 or 2 percent.82 People are unlikely to find it worthwhile to travel substantial distances to save 1 or 2 percent.
+First, outside the northeast, most people live too far from state borders to make crossborder purchases practical.
+In the northeast, there are several large cities - including New York, Philadelphia, and Washington, D.C. located near state boarders, so interstate travel is plausible in these areas.
+In the west, however, most large cities - including Los Angeles, Houston, and Phoenix - are over a hundred miles from the nearest state border.
+Cross-border travel for the purpose of consumer purchases is therefore Second, price differentials are likely to be small. implausible. studies cited above suggest that prices differences are likely to be one or two percent.
+71 People are unlikely to find it worthwhile to travel substantial distances to save one or two percent.
 Similarly, arbitrageurs are unlikely to find it profitable to resell products when price differentials are that small.
 Credit card fees alone would eat up most of the profit.
-The fact that prices differ across state borders for a variety of products-including cigarettes, eyeglasses, and burial caskets-also suggests that cross-border purchases and arbitrage are likely to be relatively unimportant.83
+The fact that prices differ across state borders for a variety of products - including cigarettes, eyeglasses, and burial caskets - also suggests that